bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 If you wish to add users to your AG, please use the following form.
 Note that users you want to add to a project need to be associated with an AG first.

-The inquiry has to be send to hpc-gatekeeper@bih-charite.de, either by the PI or the delegate.
+The inquiry has to be send to hpc-helpdesk@bih-charite.de, either by the PI or the delegate.

 ```
 # User 1